Limited Ingredient Foods For Your Dog’s Diet Restrictions

 In the middle of this marketing battle, is your dog’s poor digestive system.
-Lacking the oversight of human food by the FDA, he leftover pieces that end up in dog food creates its own war on your dog, daily challenging its system to do its best at digesting what ever has been included in their meal.
+Lacking the oversight of human food by the FDA, your dog’s health bears the long-term cost.

 Most limited ingredient dog food only contains one protein and one carbohydrate.

-In addition to being soy and dairy free, limited ingredient dog food often uses unique meats such as buffalo or rabbit which gives your dog something different to digest and it may help circumvent meat allergies.
+In addition to being soy and grain free, limited ingredient dog food often use novel meats such as buffalo, rabbit, seafood.

-In addition, by honing in on one or 2 food sources at a time, this allows you to use the process of elimination to determine which ingredients are affecting your dog the worst.
 For example, you can switch to a food with no chicken.
 Does your dog get better?
 Maybe chicken was the problem.
-Now, you can switch back and watch for symptoms to return.
-If they do, you know to leave chicken out of their diet permanently.
+Now, switch back and watch for symptoms to return.
+If they do – leave chicken out of their diet permanently.

 Nature’s Variety is really leading the way when it comes to limited ingredient diets.
 They focused on providing just one protein and one carbohydrate in their food to cater to those sensitive stomachs.

 They also raise the bar on which ingredients they leave out.
-There is no chicken, beef, fish, eggs, dairy, grain or gluten in their formulas.
+There is no potato, eggs, dairy, corn or wheat in their formulas.

 Probably the neatest thing is that they also freeze dried a special coating on the outside of the kibbles make it even more tasty to your pet.